miguelgondu/blog_hugo/content/posts/2025-02-02/pcg-and-model-metrology.md

 Almost as if they were creating a ruleset for a _game_.
 Funnily, some of their parameters (the quantization, for example) can be understood as _increasing the difficulty of the game_.

+# Towards procedural benchmark generation

+We could think of creating a novel subfield of model metrology: *procedural benchmark generation*.
+PCG researchers could start by establishing contact with practitioners in black-box optimization and, together with the model metrologists of said domain, they could establish the requirements that the developed benchmarks would need to meet.

+Afterwards, it's all about procedural generation: cleverly combining algorithms that rely on randomness (or grammars, or useful representations followed by search, or any other PCG technique) to create a procedurally generated benchmark.
+This process of generating benchmarks could be evaluated using all the language we have for content: is it diverse enough?
+Can we control it?
+Does it express the desired behaviors?
+Are the resulting benchmarks a believable proxy of the actual task?
+Is generation fast?

 # Conclusion

 Saxon et al. call attention to the fact that, quote, "Benchmarks can aim for generality—or they can be valid and useful".